What does SDN mean

 Predictable and deterministic TE solution

 Using SDN and OpenFlow for traffic engineering provides a more predictable and deterministic TE solution.
-Informing the OpenFlow controller that you want the traffic redirected toward a specific MAC address, the necessary forwarding entries are programmed and automatically appear across the path.
-There are possibilities with NETCONF and MPLS-TP, but they operationally cause problems and don’t alleviate the distributed signaling protocols.
+By informing the OpenFlow controller that you want the traffic redirected toward a specific MAC address, the necessary forwarding entries are programmed and automatically appear across the path.
+NETCONF and MPLS-TP are possibilities, but they operationally cause problems and don’t alleviate the distributed signaling protocols.

 Having a central controller view, the contents of the network allow for particular network touchpoints.
 New features are implemented in the software and pushed down to the individual nodes.
 Similar to all SDN architectures, fewer network touchpoints increase network agility.
 The box-by-box and manual culture is slowly disappearing.